nxomimo/nxomimo.github.io/_portfolio/portfolio-1 copy.md

 - **Exercise 4: Finding an "Optimal" Multi-Core Design**: Used findings in the past three exercises to generate the "optimal" multi-core design for each of the three applications.

 ## Assignment 2: Register Renaming on a RISC-V Processor
+Used **SystemVerilog** to implement the register renaming optimization into the source code of CVA6 (an open source RISC-V processor).
+A qualitative walkthrough of the register renaming algorithm was required alongside our SystemVerilog code, and can be found [here](/files/register_renaming.pdf).

 ## Assignment 3: Formal Verification
+Formally verified aspects of the CVA6 implementation using JasperGold and the RISC-V Formal Interface (RVFI).
+More specifically, verified three specific instructions: ADD, LUI, and SW.